 Waiting list: if student do not pay and check-in on time, it will be regard to give up voluntarily, and then student who is waiting for bed could fill a vacancy in order of precedence.

-第九條 繳費與進住:

-一、申請住宿期間以一學年為原則(分上、下學期繳費)，不含寒、暑假期間。

-二、床位分發後不得更動亦不得私自轉讓及更換床位，違者取消其住宿權一學年。

-三、學生宿舍每學期收費金額，依會計室公告金額為準，並須繳交住宿保證金 5,000元。

-四、本校學生因故須於寒、暑假申請留宿者，以週為單位，一週收取 1000 元住宿費。另校內、外營隊申請寒暑假借住宿舍者，其收費標準依總務處「借用學生宿舍辦法」辦理。

-五、完成繳費與住宿手續者應於規定時間內進住宿舍。未繳費、未於規定時間內進住宿舍或未完成住宿手續者，均視同自願放棄，學校得強制搬離留置物品，學生不得異議。

-六、 臨時入住者，比照寒、暑假申請留宿方式繳費。

 Paying and move-in:

-Student should apply for dormitory a year, not including winter and summer vacation.
+Student should apply for dormitory a year, the duration of dormitory staying last a year, not including winter and summer vacation.
+You need to pay for each semester.

-Bed cannot change and transfer the bed privately, student who is against the rule would cancel the right of staying in dormitory.
+Do not change and transfer the bed without permission, student who is against the rule would cancel the right of staying in dormitory for a year.

-Nl
+Dormitory fee of per semester is according to the announcement of Accounting Office, and student should pay the deposit for NT$5000.

 For some reasons, students who stay in dormitory during the winter and summer vacations should pay NT$1000 per week.
-Some groups want to stay in dormitory during winter and summer vacations, they should pay as Regulation of Lending Dormitory.
+Some groups for activities want to stay in dormitory during winter and summer vacations, they should pay as Regulation of Lending Dormitory.

 After paying and entering process, student should move in dormitory during the announced time.
-Students who do not pay and move in on time or not complete the entering process will give up their right, and the school can move their stuff out forcibly.
+Students who do not pay and move in required time or not complete the entering process will give up their right, and the school can move their stuff out forcibly.
 Student cannot object.

 Student who moves in dormitory temporary should pay the fee as winter and summer vacations.

-Reason of moving out: student who has one of following reason can move out dormitory.
+Reason of moving out: student who has one of following reasons can move out dormitory.

-To stay for whole year.
+Student who has stayed for one year.

 To take study leave, withdraw from school, transfer to other university.